How to Change Your F-1 Visa to a Green Card Through Marriage

 What happens if I overstay my F-1 visa?

 Overstaying your visa can result in serious consequences, including being barred from re-entering the U.S. for several years.
-If you overstay for six months, you will face a three-year ban; overstay for more than one year, you could be banned for 10 years.
+If you overstay for six months, you will face a three-year ban; if you overstay for more than one year, you could be banned for 10 years.
 However, if your spouse becomes a U.S. citizen before you leave, you may be able to adjust your status without facing penalties.

 What if I travel abroad after filing Form I-130?